FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 thus more repeatable and comparable.

 Only the variant with "z = infinity" is achievable with MLRsearch.

-{::comment}
-    [Low priority, unless a short sentence is found.]

-    <mark>MKP2 MK note: Shouldn't we add a note about how MLRsearch goes about
-    addressing the TST009 point related to z, that is "z is threshold of Lord(r) to override Loss Verification when the count of lost frames is very high and unnecessary verification trials."? i.e. by have Goal Loss Ratio.
-Thoughts?</mark>

-{:/comment}

 For example, for "max(r) = 2" variant, the following Search Goal instance should be used to get compatible Search Result: